 Theoretical aspects of dimming an incandescent lamp

-A dimmer is an electronic device that controls alternate voltage applied to a lamp through delivering a selected portion of the mains sinusoid.
+Abstract A dimmer is an electronic device that controls alternate voltage applied to a lamp through delivering a selected portion of the mains sinusoid.
 Engineer, designing a dimmer needs to estimate how big this portion should be to get a desired luminance level.
-This article uses a model of incandescent lamp, tungsten resistivity, and human eye spectral efficiency to derive dependency of produced luminous flux over the voltage, gives a simple analytical function that describes this dependency with good accuracy (±2% comparing to the model).
+This article uses a model of incandescent lamp, tungsten resistivity, and human […]

 e# roadmap